Are you ready to dive deep into the human mind? Study the science of what makes people tick with a bachelor's degree in psychology.

 • Start with courses in career planning and development to determine your desired career and necessary education.

-• Gain professional research experience through Southeast’s annual Student Research Conference and through internship experiences.
+• Gain professional research experience through Southeast’s annual Student Research Conference and internship experiences.

-What Can You Do with a BS Psychology Degree?
+What Can You Do with a Bachelor of Science Psychology Degree?

 Internship and Employment Opportunities of Recent Graduates